-C 1: /// 1: /5 1 1 Housing Program Progress?
+H lousing Program Progress?
 Continue/Modify/Delete centives for projects targeted for persons uding persons with developmental Annually, or as projects are proposed Community & Economic Development Department General Fund n/a This program is ongoing.
 The next Development Code update process may include an analysis of potential regulatory incentives.
 The City provided some specific fee reductions for developers of affordable housing, including those targeting persons with disabilities.
-In addition, recent State law has taken the Amend and continue. lead in considering regulatory incentives for housing for persons with physical or mental disabilities.
+In addition, recent State law has taken the lead in considering regulatory incentives for housing for persons with physical or mental disabilities.
 Notably, AB 2162 required local entities to streamline the approval of housing projects containing a minimum amount of Supportive Housing by providing a ministerial approval process, removing the requirement for CEQA analysis and removing the requirement for Conditional Use Authorization or other similar discretionary entitlements granted by the Planning Commission.
-The City will revise the Development Code to address AB 2162 as part of implementation of a revised version of this program. with organizations t e" through community design, partnering hat provide support services, and lity improvements to rental housing.
-Annual renewal of Housing & Human Services Grant funding agreements and as projects are proposed Community & Economic Development This program is ongoing.
-The City provided grant funds to several nonprofit agencies that provide senior support and disabled services to individuals: Senior Support Program of the Tri-Valley and Community Resources for Independent Living (CRIL) encourage seniors and disabled persons to Continue.
-Funding: Quantified Objectives: Department Affordable Housing Fund age in place and facilitate independent living skills.
-In 2016, the City contracted with Habitat for Humanity East Bay/Silicon Valley to administer the City's owner-occupied housing rehabilitation program, which assists seniors with home accessibility
+The City will revise the Development Code to address AB 2162 as part of implementation of a revised version of this program.
+Amend and continue. with organizations t e" through community design, partnering hat provide support services, and lity improvements to rental housing.
+Annual renewal of Housing & Human Services Grant funding agreements and as projects are proposed Community & Economic Development Department Affordable Housing Fund n/a This program is ongoing.
+The City provided grant funds to several nonprofit agencies that provide senior support and disabled services to individuals: Senior Support Program of the Tri-Valley and Community Resources for Independent Living (CRIL) encourage seniors and disabled persons to age in place and facilitate independent living skills.
+In 2016, the City contracted with Habitat for Humanity East Bay/Silicon Valley to administer the City's owner-occupied housing rehabilitation program, which assists seniors with home accessibility Continue.